SLE scaling limits for a Laplacian random growth model: Introduction

 \begin{remark} We can give $\eta$ a physical interpretation if we think of growth in which access to environmental resources (proportional to harmonic measure) affects the growth rate in a \emph{non-linear} manner.
 For negative $\eta$ we could also interpret ALE$(\alpha,\eta)$ as modelling a cluster in an environment which inhibits growth, so growth is concentrated in areas with the least exposure to the environment.

+The most physically-relevant models are those with $\alpha = 2$, where each particle in the cluster has approximately the same size.
+The case we consider, $\alpha = 0$, is somewhat unphysical as the later particles have a macroscopic size (in our case the final particle has a shape approximating the whole path of the SLE$_4$).
+In our case the ``visible'' portion of each particle which is not hidden between other particles is microscopic, although the ``visible'' part of the later particles is still significantly longer than the first particles.

-In any case, the remarkable thing about the $\eta < -2$ case is that it is drawn from a family of models which naturally extend DLA-type growth, and we obtain an SLE$_4$ scaling-limit for a whole range of parameters. \end{remark}
+In any case, the remarkable thing about the $\eta < -2$, $\alpha = 0$ case is that it is drawn from a family of models which naturally extend DLA-type growth, and we obtain an SLE$_4$ scaling-limit for a whole range of parameters.
+To this author's knowledge no other conformal growth model in the plane has been rigorously proved to converge to a random limit such as the SLE. \end{remark}

 \begin{remark} The convergence of attachment distributions to atomic measures for $\eta < -2$ complements the phase transition result of \cite{stv-ale} in which it is shown that the limiting attachment measures are atomic for $\eta > 1$.
 For $-2 < \eta < 1$ the distribution $h_2$ of the second particle is supported on all of $\T$ even in the limit $\cparam \to 0$, showing that we do indeed have three qualitative phases: for extreme values of $\eta$ the attachment measures are degenerate, but this is not the case for $-2 < \eta < 1$. \end{remark}